carlohamalainen/carlohamalainen.github.io/_posts/2016-12-31-subkeys-in-gpg-for-a-yubikey.md

 <p>
   <span style="color:red;">This trick is stupid, and potentially dangerous, since someone could convince you to <a href="http://security.stackexchange.com/questions/1806/why-should-one-not-use-the-same-asymmetric-key-for-encryption-as-they-do-for-sig">sign a document with the encryption key instead of the signing key</a>.
-So don&#8217;t do it!
+So don't do it!
 By default gpg2 uses the last encryption subkey for encryption.</span>
 </p>